wbaid/securedrop/docs/hardware.rst

 Offline Printer
 ^^^^^^^^^^^^^^^

-It is often useful to print submissions from the *Secure Viewing Station* for review and annotation.
-Printing eliminates :ref:`most of the risks associated with malware <malware_risks>`, aside from malicious QR codes that a journalist may be tempted to scan.
-It also removes invisible metadata that may identify the source of a given document (with the exception of `printer tracking information <https://www.eff.org/issues/printers>`__ included in a scanned document, or similar forms of metadata that may not be easily visible or recognizable).
+We highly recommend purchasing a printer for your *Secure Viewing Station* and using it as the preferred method to make copies of documents received via SecureDrop.

+By printing a submission, even a non-technical user can effectively mitigate many of the complex risks associated with malware or hidden metadata embedded in files received via SecureDrop.
+Your organization may also already have robust procedures in place for destroying sensitive printed documents.

-.. warning:: To maintain the integrity of the air-gap, this printer should be
+.. important:: To maintain the integrity of the air-gap, this printer should be
                dedicated to use with the *Secure Viewing Station*, connected via a wired connection, and should not have any wireless communication capabilities.

+While printing is notable for what it strips away, it is also important to remember what it preserves: QR codes or links that journalists may scan or type in; `printer tracking information <https://www.eff.org/issues/printers>`__ included in a scanned document; other visually encoded information.
+See the :ref:`malware_risks` section in the Journalist Guide for further guidance on this subject.

 Offline Storage
 ^^^^^^^^^^^^^^^